Why decant wine?

 a.
-For sediment: as red wine ages the pigments and tannin precipitate out of the wine in the form of sediment.
+For sediment: as red wine ages, pigments and tannin precipitate out of the wine in the form of sediment.
 It’s imperative to decant the wine off the sediment lest a fine aged vintage immediately become “Cuvée Rio Grande.”

 c.
 To change the temperature: sometimes a bottle coming directly from the cellar is too cold to serve.
-A quick decant will instantly raise the temperature by five to seven degrees.
+A quick decant will instantly raise the temperature by five to seven degrees F.

 d.
 For sulfur or other off aromas: certain whites such as German Rieslings and white Burgundies can show ample amounts of sulfur on the nose just after opening.
 A vigorous splash decant or double decanting can help dissipate the SO2 or any other off aromas.

 e.
-For show: last but certainly not least, decanting wine in the dining room is always a great vehicle for sales.
-It gets diners interested in the service of wine and it may also suggest ordering a bottle to guests who might otherwise settle for just a glass of wine, a cocktail or god forbid, coffee.
+For show: last and certainly not least, decanting wine in the dining room is always a great vehicle for sales.
+It gets diners interested in the service of wine and it may also suggest ordering a bottle to guests who might otherwise settle for just a glass of wine, a cocktail, or god forbid, coffee.

 a.
 Basket or cradle: the main purpose of a decanting basket or cradle is to move the bottle from the cellar to the table without disturbing the sediment.
 As for the actual implement, metal alloy decanting baskets were once impossible to locate but thankfully now fairly easy to find and reasonable in price.
 Make sure the basket you choose can easily accommodate a 750 ml bottle and more because you’ll also be lining the basket with a cloth napkin.

 b.
 Gueridon: one of the major components needed in decanting.
 A room service cart also works well.
 A small side table can be used to decant if a gueridon or cart is not available.
 Regardless, the gueridon or cart should be draped with a white or light colored table cloth.
-Make sure the cloth is folded and positioned so as not to get tangled in the wheels when moving the gueridon into position (think wedding dress blooper reels).
+Make sure the cloth is folded and positioned so as not to get tangled in the wheels when moving the gueridon into position.

 c.
 Service tray: everything used for service—as in glassware and underliners--comes to the table on a service tray lined with a napkin.
 The napkin bit is important.
 There’s nothing quite as exciting as watching several glasses skid around the top of a metal service tray as the server whisks around the table.
 The bottom line: service is never the time to tempt gravity or the other laws of physics.
 Remember, nature always bats last—and you will lose.

 d.
 Glassware: glasses should be cleaned and polished.
-Polish glassware over a source of steaming water with a clean cotton or cotton blend napkin (avoid poly napkins as they repel water).
+Polish glassware over a source of steaming water with a clean cotton or cotton blend napkin.
+Avoid poly napkins as they tend to repel water.

 f.
 Candle and candle holder: a simple tapered candle works as well as anything.
 You’ll also need an odorless lighter or odorless matches to light the candle.
 Zippo lighters or wooden matches are verboten because of the odor factor.
 Note that a small LED flashlight also works well.